 This is where our guide to the top places to dine during the Monaco Grand Prix comes in handy.
 From Michelin starred old-timers dishing up Mediterranean delights to the newest names on the scene creating cutting-edge culinary fusions, there's something to whet every appetite.

 With three Michelin stars under its belt, Le Louis XV Alain Ducasse is undeniably one of the top culinary experiences Monaco has to offer.
 Adding to the restaurant’s prestige is its position in the palatial Hôtel de Paris, which is located next to the Place du Casino in the heart of the principality.

 Together chefs Alain Ducasse and Dominique Lory have created the ultimate in Mediterranean haute cuisine.
-Inspired by the Riviera, the modern menu gives pride of place to products, flavours and colours of the region, and dishes such as blue lobster with myrtle berries and ginger, pigeon breast, quince and cime di rapa and sea scallops with chestnuts and white truffle triumph service after service.
+Inspired by the Riviera, the modern menu gives pride of place to products, flavors and colors of the region, and dishes such as blue lobster with myrtle berries and ginger, pigeon breast, quince and cime di rapa and sea scallops with chestnuts and white truffle triumph service after service.

-Complementing the food is the expert wine pairings from chief sommelier Noel Bajor, the incredibly meticulous service and the immaculate décor.
+Complementing the food are the expert wine pairings from chief sommelier Noel Bajor, the incredibly meticulous service, and the immaculate décor.
 Located in the hotel's Salle Empire, the restaurant still exudes its Versailles-style grandeur after having its golden decorations, hangings and frescoes restored in early 2019.

 Making a dinner here even more appealing is the Didier Gomez-designed interior, which blends ebony, stone and silk with soft lighting in hues of green, white and ivory.
 Diners can sit at the sushi bar, in the main dining room or in the Japanese-inspired garden on the terrace.